BestTimesToVisit.com Logo

 transport

 Casablanca's Grand Taxi system is affordable and readily available.
-Negotiate the fare before you get in, especially for longer distances.
-Use the app Careem for a more reliable and metered ride, similar to Uber.
+Negotiate the fare before you get in, especially for longer distances outside the city center.
+Use the app Careem for a more reliable and metered ride, especially at night.

 safety